 Skip to main content

-Data mining and distribution, and EBAR range mapping to support the Canada Key Biodiversity Areas project
+Data mining, management, and EBAR range mapping to support the Canada Key Biodiversity Areas project

 NatureServe Canada, Wildlife Conservation Society Canada and Birds Canada have partnered to lead on a project to identify Key Biodiversity Areas (KBAs) in Canada.
-The KBA Canada project involves the contributions of dozens of government agencies, Conservation Data Centres, First Nations, non-profit organizations and independent biodiversity experts (kbacanada.org).
+The KBA Canada project involves the contributions of dozens of government agencies, Conservation Data Centres (CDCs), First Nations, non-profit organizations and independent biodiversity experts (kbacanada.org).

-NatureServe Canada’s role in the project focuses on gathering, management and distribution of non-bird data, and the production of EBAR range maps to inform KBA identification.
-Birds Canada leads on bird data.
+NatureServe Canada’s role in the project focuses on the gathering, management and distribution of species occurrence data (except for birds, which is led by Birds Canada), and the production of EBAR range maps to inform KBA identification.

 The KBA Canada project is playing a key role in identifying priority lands for conservation under Canada's commitment to protect 30% of our land and water by 2030.

-Since the inception of the KBA Canada project in 2019, NatureServe Canada has collected over 20 million species Observation data records from over 230 data owners/providers outside of the NatureServe Canada Network of Conservation Data Centres (CDCs).
-These records, along with CDC Element Occurrence data are made available by NatureServe Canada to KBA Canada experts to inform KBA analyses/delineation.
+Since the inception of the KBA Canada project in 2019, NatureServe Canada has collected over 40 million species occurrence records from the NatureServe Canada Network of CDCs, and from over 240 "non-CDC" data providers" (e.g., GBIF, iNaturalist, BISON, independent biologists).
+The "non-CDC" Observations, along with the CDC data (i.e., Element Occurrence and Observation data) are made available by NatureServe Canada to KBA Canada experts to inform KBA analyses/delineation.

-The Observation and Element Occurrence data are also made available to the public at no cost via the NatureServe Explorer Pro Open Data platform.
-Accordingly, the species data and information that informed the delineation of KBA sites in Canada are available to the public (via the Canada Key Biodiversity Areas Sites layer in NatureServe Explorer Pro and Birds Canada NatureCounts) to promote awareness, transparency and further analyses/usage.
+This CDC and non-CDC data (i.e., EBAR-KBA dataset) are also made available to the public at no cost via the NatureServe Explorer Pro Open Data platform (at precisions permitted by the individual data providers).
+Accordingly, the species data and information that informed the delineation of KBA sites in Canada are available to the public (via the Canada Key Biodiversity Areas Sites layer in NatureServe Explorer Pro, and (for bird data) the Birds Canada NatureCounts platform) to promote awareness, transparency and further analyses.
 Citations pointing to the original data owner/provider are provided in the NatureServe Explorer Pro record, when available/permitted.

 The objective of the Canada Key Biodiversity Areas Sites layer in NatureServe Explorer Pro, for non-CDC data, is to serve as a data discovery tool.
-Accordingly, for most data records we have generalized the data (e.g., buffered a precise data point to a one square mile hexagon) and we encourage data users to contact the owner/provider of the original data record to learn more, and/or to access the original data record.
+Accordingly, for most data records we have generalized the data (e.g., buffered a precise data point to a one square mile hexagon) and we encourage data users to contact the owner/provider of the original data record to learn more, and/or to access the original and/or most current data.
 Attribution information pointing to the original data source is provided in the Explorer Pro record to facilitate this.
-Worth noting that for elements (e.g., species, subspecies) that are susceptible to harm (e.g., poaching), we have generalized to a much more coarse precision (typically 343 square mile hexagon) according to the precision permissions for that element assigned by the relevant provincial/territorial Conservation Data Centre.
+For elements (e.g., species, subspecies) that are susceptible to harm (e.g., poaching), we have generalized to a much more coarse precision (typically 343 square mile hexagon) according to the precision permissions for that element assigned by the relevant provincial/territorial CDC.

 Please contact us should you have any questions regarding the KBA Canada species spatial data available in NatureServe Explorer Pro (ebar-kba@natureserve.ca).